festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 Plasma implantation approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A plasma implantation can be approximated by a Dirichlet boundary condition with the class :class:`festim.ImplantationDirichlet` .
+Plasma implantation can be approximated by a Dirichlet boundary condition with the class :class:`festim.ImplantationDirichlet` .
 Refer to the :ref:`theory` section for more details.

 .. code-block:: python